umairqaisar000/call-directory-pro/README.md

-# TuringTech Frontend Technical Test
+# Phone Directory Application

-This repository contains the solution to the Frontend technical test for the Frontend Engineer position at TuringTech.
-The test involves building a small part of the main application, which is a business phone system.
-The application displays a paginated list of calls retrieved from an API, allows users to view call details, archive calls, and handles real-time events.
+It is a business phone system.
+The application displays a paginated list of calls retrieved from an API, allows users to view call details, archives calls, and handles real-time events.

 ## Table of Contents